-That’s the things I bought, maybe you find some cool things as well, let me know about it.
+These are the things I bought, maybe you can find some cool things as well, let me know about it.

-I that’s a great shop.
-I will maybe buy a second time things in this online shop.
+I think that’s a great shop.
+I will maybe buy things in this online shop a second time.

 BR,